145. Additional VA Requirements: Recruitment and Consent

 - A VA facility may not use Facebook as a method of advertising non-VA studies.

-The University IRB applies DHHS general requirements for informed consent and requirements for documentation of informed consent with the additional requirements for VA Research outlined below.
+The University IRB applies Department of Health and Human Services (DHHS) general requirements for informed consent and requirements for documentation of informed consent with the additional requirements for VA Research outlined below.
+VHA Directive 1200.05(1) updates VHA’s national policy on informed consent in accordance to the revised Common Rule for the Protection of Human Subjects (the 2018 Requirements).

-IMPORTANT NOTE: At this time, neither the University nor its Affiliate sites, including the VASNHCS, actively conduct or manage planned emergency research; therefore, the University does not have policies in place for such research.
-Investigators interested in conducting planned emergency research must contact RI to discuss the possibility of engaging in this type of research.
+At this time, neither the University nor its Affiliate sites, including the VA Sierra Nevada Health Care System (VASNHCS), actively conduct or manage planned emergency research; therefore, the University does not have policies in place for such research.
+Investigators interested in conducting planned emergency research must contact Research Integrity to discuss the possibility of engaging in this type of research.
 As warranted, the IRB will develop and publish policy for planned emergency research.
 The policy will specify the IRB will not approve a waiver of consent for planned emergency research that is subject to VA requirements.

 - The VASNHCS Research Office requires PIs to submit a Functional Statement outlining each team member’s roles on the project, including obtaining consent; the PI is responsible for ensuring team members have the necessary training to carry out their assigned roles.